KDE/digikam-doc/main_window/people_view.rst

     - **Clear Unconfirmed Results And Rescan**: remove all faces registered in database with no name and process again an analysis.

+    - **Clear all Previous Results and Rescan**: remove all previous faces registered in database and process again an analysis.

 .. figure:: images/mainwindow_faces_settings1.webp
     :alt:
     :align: center